olivernewth/newth-quartz/content/Frameworks/MECE.md

 - **Collectively Exhaustive:** Covers all aspects of the problem

 ## Usage

-Used for analyzing complex problems and ensuring comprehensive problem-solving approaches.
+Used for breaking down complex problems into distinct, comprehensive categories.
+Particularly useful in strategy consulting and problem analysis.